-Confidentiality is the foundation of my work.
-I take confidentiality very seriously.
+Confidentiality is the foundation of my work and I take it very seriously.
+This means:

 - I will not talk about your story with anyone else